My Voyage to Italy

-My Voyage to Italy (Il mio viaggio in Italia) is a personal documentary by acclaimed Italian-American director Martin Scorsese.
+My Voyage to Italy (Il mio viaggio in Italia) is a personal documentary by Italian-American director Martin Scorsese.
 The film is a voyage through Italian cinema history, marking influential films for Scorsese and particularly covering the Italian neorealism period.

 The films of Roberto Rossellini account for half of the films discussed in the entire documentary, dealing with his seminal influence on Italian cinema and cinema history.
 Other directors mentioned include Vittorio de Sica, Luchino Visconti, Federico Fellini and Michelangelo Antonioni.

 It was released in 1999 at a length of four hours.
 Two years later, it was screened out of competition at the 2001 Cannes Film Festival.